-“And we do it all the work here,” said Whitt.
+“And we do all the work here,” said Whitt.
 “We also deliver and install your monument in a proper fashion.”

 Installation is the key to keeping a monument upright for generations.
 Whitt pointed out Houston Monument has experience in working with various soils and can install a base that will last.

-Whitt said they also work with customers to fit their budget.
+Whitt said they work with customers to fit their budget.
 He said many people prefer to handle installation on the grave of a family member themselves.